 This soothing spray can be used for sunburns, bug bites, and other sources of inflammation and irritation.
-It can also be used as an after shave spray.
-Combine a splash of rose petal vinegar with rosewater and a few drops of peppermint essential oil.
+Combine a splash of rose petal vinegar with rosewater and a couple drops of peppermint essential oil.
 Alternatively, you can use mint water instead of rosewater.
 Shake well before use.
 For an especially soothing sensation, I recommend storing this spray in the refrigerator.
 As always, please preserve your mixture if you intend to keep it at room temperature.

 Pin it for later

 Subscribe to our mailing list to receive our content by email.
 You'll also get access to our library of free printable art!